thejunghare/DataStructure/Algorithm/README.md

 ![algorithm](./algorithm.png "Example algorithm")

 Looking at the image above, we only have three statements.
-Still, because there is a loop, the second statement will be executed based on the input size, so if the input is four, the second statement (statement 2) will be executed four times, meaning the entire algorithm will run six (4 + 2) times.
+Still, because there is a loop, the second statement will be executed based on the input size, so if the input is four, the second statement (statement 2) will be executed four times, ***meaning the entire algorithm will run six (4 + 2) times***.

-In plain terms, the algorithm will run input + 2 times, where input can be any number.
+In plain terms, the ***algorithm will run input + 2 times***, where input can be any number.
 This shows that it's expressed in terms of the input.
 In other words, it is a function of the input size.

 ## Big O Complexity Chart